 Untreated, hypertension can lead to damage of various organs such as retina and kidney, can cause renal failure (kidney failure), aneurysm, heart failure, stroke, heart attack or cognitive decline later in life.

-Blood pressure between 120/80 and 139/89 is called prehypertension and a blood pressure of 140/90 or above is considered hypertension.
-Prehypertension denotes increased risk of hypertension.
+Blood pressure between 120/80 and 139/89 is called prehypertension and blood pressure of 140/90 or above is considered hypertension.
+Prehypertension denotes an increased risk of hypertension.

 Types of Hypertension

 Essential hypertension is the high blood pressure with an unknown cause.
 It accounts for about 95% of cases.
 Secondary hypertension is the term for high blood pressure with a known cause, such as renal disease, tumors, or oral contraceptives.

 Labile hypertension is said to be present when the patient is hypertensive at one time and normotensive at another time.

 Malignant hypertension is the high blood pressure associated with complications like papilledema, retinal exudates, hemorrhage.
 No absolute BP level can be assigned for this condition.
 However, these patients usually have BP around 200/140 mmHg.

 Exact causes of hypertension are unknown but several factors have been found associated.
 These are

 - Obesity or being overweight

 - Sedentary lifestyle